-We’ve established that natural fibers are more comfortable, so when choosing between wool or cotton socks, which is best?
+We’ve established that natural fibers are more comfortable, so when choosing between wool or cotton dress socks, which material is best?
 Again, this is largely a matter of personal preference but there are clear distinctions between these two fibers that can help guide your decision:

 |Which is softer?||X|